International Removal Company – Newcastle to Norway

 One of the most recognised sculptures around Northumbria University campus is Widerberg’s Pillar Man, commissioned in 2004 to mark the reopening of the University of Northumbria Gallery.
 The sculpture forms part of a series of sculptures showing the locations of the hidden rivers beneath the city; luckily, the 6.5 metre high bronze sculpture is staying in the region for the foreseeable future.

 Widerberg’s iconic granite sculptures have been a feature around Newcastle for almost 10 years and local firm, Quicksilver Moving and Storage based in Throckley have the unenviable task of relocating the valuable artworks back to their original artist.
-An extensive and detailed move plan which has taken months in the planning has been created to ensure the artwork has a smooth move back to its home in Oslow.
+The removal company in Newcastle created an extensive and detailed move plan which has taken months in the planning has been created to ensure the artwork has a smooth move back to its home in Oslow.

 Joanne Ball, Commercial Business Manager explained, “This is a huge project for Quicksilver and even though the team have moved art and heavy artefacts in the past, this job is particularly complex due to border controls and international customs clearance.